 What N's Zorua does to Alder's Accelgor is just plain messed up.

 The Leader: Considering its Geodesic Cast, there are several.
 Notably Trainers Red, Gold, and Platinum of their respective branches of the Dex holders.
-Also Erika is the leader of the Kanto Gym Leaders.
+Also Erika is the leader of the Kanto Gym Leaders (though she admits she'd rather defer to Blane).

 Light Is Not Good: Dragonite in all of its appearances.
 A cute, gentle-looking, cream-colored dragon who always poses a threat to the protagonists.